TransparentLC/realesrgan-gui/README.en-US.md

 `config.ini` in the repository's directory or in the directory where Real-ESRGAN GUI's executable is located, without this file the default configuration is used.

 The configuration will be saved automatically when exiting the program.

+### Additional models

+You can download additional models from [Upscale Wiki](https://upscale.wiki/wiki/Model_Database) and use them in Real-ESRGAN GUI.
+These model may produce better (or worse) results than the official model for some images.

+These model uses PyTorch's `pth` format, but Real-ESRGAN GUI (Real-ESRGAN-ncnn-vulkan) needs NCNN's `bin` and `param` format.
+You can follow this [guide](https://note.youdao.com/ynoteshare/?id=2b001cd4175ab46d2ce11ecb5a6d84ff) (written by RealSR-NCNN-Android's author in Chinese) to make a conversion with [cupscale](https://github.com/n00mkrad/cupscale)'s `pth2ncnn` utility.
+The model's filename must contain its upscale factor like `x4` or `4x`.

+You can download some converted additional models from [here](https://github.com/TransparentLC/realesrgan-gui/releases/tag/additional-models).

 ## Open-source libraries used